 - Understanding why things cost what they cost and identifying where the tactical opportunities for short-term savings are, as well as the medium and long-term ones to spend and cost less respectively.

 - Obtaining the tactical short term savings trying to affect the business dynamic as little as possible.
-And at the same time, accelerate the decisions that will aid to the structural changes that will make things ‘cost less’ (less work, less time, less resources and supplies).
+And at the same time, accelerate the decisions that will aid the structural changes that will make things ‘cost less’ (less work, less time, fewer resources and supplies).

 - Perform the fundamental changes and sustain the new way of doing things until this new way ‘fixes’ in the organizational fiber of the company, making it a habit and therefore allowing things to ‘cost less’ naturally.